Caption Injection for Optimization in Generative Search Engine: Experiments and Results

 \subsubsection{Datasets}

-Multimodal G-SEO represents an emerging research direction, and currently, no publicly available dataset is specifically designed for this task.
-Since RAG serves as the upstream process of GSEs and shares a highly similar query–content structure with the generative response setting of G-SEO, we base our experiments on the MRAG benchmark framework.
-After comprehensive investigation and comparative analysis, we identify the MRAMG benchmark \cite{Yu2025MRAMGBench} as the most representative choice due to its balanced modality composition and broad cross-domain coverage.
-MRAMG provides multimodal content sources covering both text and image modalities and domain-diverse queries, thereby making it well-suited to support the input diversity and content complexity required by multimodal G-SEO tasks.
-MRAMG consists of 4,800 query-content pairs drawn from six distinct domains, categorized into three difficulty levels according to task complexity: \begin{itemize} \item Easy-level Web data: Includes the Wit, Wiki, and Web datasets derived from Wikipedia articles, totaling 1,850 samples.
-These datasets focus on fundamental text–image understanding within relatively simple and homogeneous contexts. \item Medium-level academic data: includes the Arxiv dataset containing 200 samples collected from papers published on arXiv between 2023 and 2024.
-Each sample often includes multiple figures, designed to evaluate cross-modal semantic fusion and academic knowledge generation. \item Hard-level lifestyle data: includes Recipe and Manual datasets with 2,750 samples.
-These datasets feature high image density and complex instruction-following tasks, enabling assessment of model reasoning under challenging multimodal conditions. \end{itemize} Except for the Web dataset, where each query corresponds to two content sources, all other datasets contain a one-to-one query–content pairing structure.
-During preprocessing, we strictly follow the original MRAMG data structure and splits, preserving all annotations, modality ratios, and image resolutions without any additional cleaning, relabeling, or augmentation, ensuring full reproducibility of our experiments.
+Multimodal G-SEO is a novel research direction, and no dedicated public dataset currently exists.
+Since the RAG task serves as the upstream stage for GSE generation, its query–content pair structure closely aligns with generative retrieval scenarios.
+Therefore, we adopt the MRAG benchmark dataset MRAMG \cite{Yu2025MRAMGBench}, which is more representative in terms of modality balance and cross-domain coverage, for our experiments.
+This dataset provides both text and image content sources across multiple domains, supporting diverse inputs and complex content requirements.
+MRAMG consists of 4,800 query-content pairs drawn from six distinct domains, categorized into three difficulty levels according to task complexity: 1) Easy-level Web data: Includes the Wit, Wiki, and Web datasets derived from Wikipedia articles, totaling 1,850 samples.
+These datasets focus on fundamental text–image understanding within relatively simple and homogeneous contexts.
+2) Medium-level academic data: includes the Arxiv dataset containing 200 samples collected from papers published on arXiv between 2023 and 2024.
+Each sample often includes multiple figures, designed to evaluate cross-modal semantic fusion and academic knowledge generation.
+3) Hard-level lifestyle data: includes Recipe and Manual datasets with 2,750 samples.
+Furthermore, while the average text length of the other datasets is generally on the order of hundreds of characters, the Manual dataset contains texts averaging thousands of characters, introducing additional comprehension challenges.
+During preprocessing, we strictly follow the original data structure and splits, preserving all annotations, modality ratios, and image resolutions, without any additional cleaning, relabeling, or augmentation, to ensure the reproducibility of experimental results.